MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/defender/Set-MpPreference.md

 ```

 ### -DisableNetworkProtectionPerfTelemetry
-This setting disables the gathering and send of performance telemetry from Network Protection.
+This setting disables the gathering and sending of performance telemetry from network protection.
-The accepted values are 0 and 1
+The accepted values are 0 and 1.
-1- 	Network protection telemetry is disabled.
+- 1- Network protection telemetry is disabled.
-0 (Default)- 	Network protection telemetry is enabled.
+- 0 (Default) - Network protection telemetry is enabled.

 ```yaml
 Type: Boolean